-Aside from the chocolate, the only fat source is the cashew butter (or almond butter), which is why I use a full cup of it.
+Aside from the chocolate, the only fat source is the cashew butter (or almond butter or sunflower seed butter), which is why I use a full cup of it.
 I recommend using a natural, no-added variety that is creamy (as opposed to chunky).
-Using a natural variety keeps the cookies oil-free (if that’s important to you) and ensures that the recipe doesn’t get any additional sugar; the creamy variety ensures that your cookie dough is smooth and not full of chunky lumps (that sounds gross, now doesn't it?).
+Using a natural variety keeps the cookies oil-free (if that’s important to you) and ensures that the recipe doesn’t get any additional sugar; the creamy variety ensures that your cookie dough is smooth and not full of chunky lumps (that sounds gross, now doesn’t it?).

 Last note on ingredients: I haven’t tried this, but I have a feeling that a dash of peppermint extract would take these Triple Chocolate Cookies over the top (chocolate mint is my favorite baking combo during the holidays).
 Since peppermint extract is very powerful, I’d substitute just one teaspoon of the vanilla extract with peppermint extract.